BryanIsOnline/BryanIsOnline/README.md

 Welome to my GitHub page.
 My name is Bryan.

-I am a PhD candidate in mathematics at the University of Alberta studying Yangians.
+I have a PhD in mathematics from the the University of Alberta.

 Ways to connect with me: